eupston/Deepbox/README.md

 # Deepbox
-A Deep Learning Plugin that Classifies Beatboxes and converts to midi in Real Time.
+A Deep Learning Audio Plugin that Classifies Beatboxes and converts to midi in Real Time.

 #### Welcome to the Deepbox repository!
 Deepbox is an audio plugin that uses a convulutional neural network to classify and predict beatboxes in realtime.
 You can then create a midi file from the plugin with the corresponding beats.
 It works at any tempo and conforms to the DAW as it's master tempo.